59de44955ebd/WinSetupShell/README.md

 WinSetupShell is a simple desktop shell (start menu, quick launch toolbar, taskbar, system tray) for [Windows PE](https://en.wikipedia.org/wiki/Windows_Preinstallation_Environment) x64 written in Python that can be used to enhance a regular Windows 11 (and possibly also Windows 10, not tested) setup USB flash drive with a [live USB system](https://en.wikipedia.org/wiki/Live_USB) that can optionally be used for system repair tasks etc., using a comfortable desktop GUI instead of only hacking commands into a CMD prompt.
 It provides network support (via [PENetwork](https://www.penetworkmanager.de/)) and a web browser ([Firefox](https://www.firefox.com/)), so you can search for documentation or download stuff right from the live USB system, no other PC needed.

+WinSetupShell uses the original unaltered Windows PE that comes with the Windows setup, there is no "baking" involved.
 Windows PE is a reduced Windows OS that provides the basic WinAPI, but no Explorer file manager, and no Explorer-based desktop, therefor such a custom shell/desktop is needed.
-WinSetupShell uses a customized version of [Explorer++](https://github.com/derceg/explorerplusplus) as file manager.
+As file manager a customized version of [Explorer++](https://github.com/derceg/explorerplusplus) is used.

 The original Windows setup stuff isn't altered in any way, so the USB flash drive remains a perfectly valid Windows setup media.